Certifying Temporal Correlations: Certification of temporal correlations using optimizer matrix

 \begin{lemma} The only solution to the system of linear equations

-is $X_{N}=0$, where $X_{N}$ is a symmetric $N\times N$ matrix with diagonal elements equal to zero and $W_{N}$ is the dual optimal for the SDP in~\eqref{eq:seq_sdp}. \end{lemma} \begin{proof} The proof is trivial and follows from simple linear algebra.
+is $X_{N}=0$, where $X_{N}$ is a symmetric $N\times N$ matrix with diagonal elements equal to zero and $W_{N}$ is the dual optimal solution given in \eqref{eq:dual_optimal}. \end{lemma}

+\begin{proof} The proof is trivial and follows from simple linear algebra.
 There are $N^{2}$ linear equations where the maximum number of variables in a equation is three.
 Let us consider the equations with variables corresponding to the first row of $X_{N}$.
 There are $N$ such linear equations.
 Furthermore, there are three equations with number of variables equal to two.
 These three equations fix the value of the variables involved either equal to each other (one such equation) or a constant times the other variable.
 Here, the constant is $2\cos{\frac{\pi}{N}}$.
 Substituting these constraints in the equations with three variables, we get new equations with two variables.
 Following this approach, we get the value of all the variables corresponding row $1$ of $X_N$ equal to zero as the only self-consistent solution.
 Same argument applies for the variables in the other rows.
-This completes the proof. \end{proof} Proof of Theorem~\ref{thm:uniqueness} follows as; \begin{proof} Lemmas ~\ref{dual_optimal} and \ref{all_zero} imply that the dual optimal $W_N$ is non-degenerate.
-Together with Theorem~\ref{alizadeh}, this implies that the primal optimal for the SDP in~\eqref{eq:seq_sdp} is unique.
-This completes the proof of Theorem~\ref{thm:uniqueness}. \end{proof}
+This completes the proof. \end{proof}

+\begin{lemma} (taken from ~\cite{alizadeh}) Let $Z^*$ be a dual optimal and non-degenerate solution of a semi-definite program.
+Then, there exists a unique primal optimal solution for that SDP. \end{lemma}